-Figure 37: Ion chromatogram of water-soluble salts in all three mortars after digesting about a gram of pulverized mortar in deionized water for 30 minutes at a temperature below boiling, followed by continued digestion in water at the ambient laboratory condition for 24 hours.
-The filtrates were analyzed by ion chromatography.
+Figure 32: Ion chromatogram of water-soluble salt in mortar after digesting about a gram of pulverized mortar in deionized water for 30 minutes at a temperature below boiling, followed by continued digestion in water at the ambient laboratory condition for 24 hours.
+The filtrate was analyzed by ion chromatography.
+Results showed negligible but detectable chloride from the environment, negligible sulfate from the binder and environment, and negligible contents of other anions.